openharmony/docs/en/device-dev/kernel/thread.md

 -   Running→Blocked:

-    When a running thread is blocked \(for example, is pended, delayed, or reading semaphores\), the thread is deleted from the ready list, and its state changes from  **Running**  to  **Blocked**.
+    When a running thread is blocked \(for example, is pended, delayed, or reading semaphores\), its state changes from  **Running**  to  **Blocked**.
 Then, a thread switchover is triggered to run the thread with the highest priority in the ready list.

 -   Blocked→Ready: